corda/corda/docs/source/tutorial-test-dsl.rst

         }

 ``tweak`` creates a local copy of the transaction.
-This makes possible to locally "ruin" the transaction allowing testing of different error conditions.
+This makes possible to locally "ruin" the transaction while not modifying the original one, allowing testing of different error conditions.

 We now have a neat little test that tests a single transaction.
 This is already useful, and in fact testing of a single transaction in this way is very common.
 There is even a shorthand top-level ``transaction`` primitive that creates a